mebrahtom/plantumlpreviewer/README.md

 ## Usage

 - Install the extension
-- Open a plantuml file in vscode
+- Open a PlantUML file in Visual Studio Code editor
-- Right click on the plantuml file and select "Preview plantuml code...".
+- Right click on the plantuml file and select `"Preview current PlantUML code"`.
 The diagram will open in a new tab.
 - Short cut keys
   - You must click anywhere on the PlantUML file and hit the following short cut keys:
     - CTRL + P (Windows)
     - CMD + P (Mac)

 ## Release Notes